wallabag/doc/en/admin/maintenance/upgrades/upgrade.md

 It is best to keep your wallabag server upgraded regularly, and to install all point releases and major releases without skipping any of them, as skipping releases increases the risk of errors.

-{% hint style='danger' %}
+> **[danger] Downgrading**
+>
-Even though possible, downgrading is not supported and risks corrupting your data!
+> Even though possible, downgrading is not supported and risks corrupting your data!
 If you want to revert to an older wallabag version, make a new, fresh installation and then restore your data from backup.
 Before doing this, you should ask for help in [the wallabag forums](https://community.wallabag.org) to see if your issue can be resolved without downgrading.
-{% endhint %}

 ## Upgrading